muhammadwaseem00/muhammadwaseem00.github.io/_pages/teaching.md

   unit, data storage, input/output devices, multimedia, operating systems, programming languages, networking, data structures and File Management. -->

-* CS-103 - Introduction to Computer Programming for Data Science (Theory+Lab)
+* CS-103 - Introduction to Computer Programming for Data Science
 <!--   * This is a basic introduction to Python programming for Data Science.
 The course covers basics of
   python including data types, conditional statements, loops, data structures and exception handling. -->

 Spring 2021
 ------
-* CS-362 - Introduction to Operating Systems (Theory)
+* CS-362 - Introduction to Operating Systems
 <!--   * This is designed to be the first undergraduate level course with the main objective of teaching
   students the concepts and principles that underlie the design and implementation of operating system. -->